PedroAugustoRamalhoDuarte/pay-asaas/README.md

 to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/pay-asaas/blob/master/CODE_OF_CONDUCT.md).

+### Running tests

+In order to run the test, first add a .env with fake credentials at the root of the project, and create a database in the `spec/dummy` folder.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).